-We’d appreciate if you would notify the City of by email of any contact you may have with mosquitoes around the home or when out and about in Canning.
-Particularly, when they are in high numbers or when detected around the river.
-Please submit an online mosquitos on public land request with a description of location, time, date and description.
+We want to know when they are in high numbers or if you have detected them around the river.
+Please submit an online mosquitoes on public land request with the location, time, date and description.

 Annual Report on Mosquito Management Activities

-The annual reports provide a snapshot of the City’s performance in delivering the objectives of the City’s Mosquito Management Plan, including reporting on complaints, adult trapping, larvicide usage and grant funding received.
+Each year, we provide a snapshot of our performance in delivering the Mosquito Management Plan.
+This includes reporting on complaints, adult mosquito trapping, larvicide usage, and grant funding received.

-Annual Report City of Canning Mosquito Management Program - 21/22
+Read the 2021/22 Annual Report City of Canning Mosquito Management Program (PDF 7.5MB).

 Contiguous Local Authority Group (CLAG)

-The City has joined forces with the City of Melville, City of South Perth, City of Perth, City of Nedlands and Department of Health to form a group working towards the continual improvement and management of mosquito populations around the Swan and Canning River.
-The group meets regularly to discuss management actions, monitoring and treatment results, and opportunities for improvement.
-The Department of Health contributes expert advice and assistance along with financial support for Local Government programs, in the form of 50 per cent of the cost to purchase larvacides.
+The group meets regularly to discuss mosquito management actions, monitoring and treatment results, and opportunities for improvement.
+The Department of Health contributes advice, help, and financial support for Local Government programs, including 50 per cent of the cost to purchase larvicides.

-For further information, please contact the City’s Environmental Health Officers by submitting an online enquiry.
+For further information, please contact us by submitting an online enquiry.